rlaffers/xstate-ninja/README.md

 - ~~optimize memory usage by dead actors (config option to limit how many dead actors are retained: N of each kind; max N total; none)~~
 - permament hiding of parallel state nodes
 - button to clear hidden state nodes
-- redesign the hide parallel state button
+- ~~redesign the hide parallel state button~~
 - add Node integration
 - ~~add options to hide promise or callback actors from the extension~~
 - ~~build for Firefox~~
+- keep context nodes expanded while switching frames
 - link identical events sent between actors
+- display guards on guarded events
 - add icons to frames for marking spawned children
-- display guards on guarded events
 - link to implementations for actions and services
 - ~~add button for hiding some parallel states~~
 - hide transition actions from state node frames; Hide entry/exit actions from event frames.
 Mark them as such.